Guide

 What is the FIFO method?

-FIFO is a useful method in retail, manufacturing, warehouse operations, or any other industry that tracks inventory.
+FIFO is useful in retail, manufacturing, warehousing, and any industry that tracks inventory.

-Small businesses prefer it because it’s the most natural inventory flow and is reasonably easy to use.
-It's used by about two thirds of American companies and is the default option for income tax returns.
+Small businesses prefer FIFO because it matches the natural flow of inventory and is easy to use.
+About two-thirds of American companies use it, and it’s the default option for income tax returns.

-While the IRS doesn't require all small businesses to track their inventory levels, doing so is helpful to track your inventory for budgeting as well as knowing the value of any inventory you have on hand.
+The IRS doesn’t require every small business to track inventory levels.
+But tracking your inventory helps you budget and know the value of what you have on hand.

 Why is the FIFO method important?